 Single-roll bets are designed to be wagered at any time during a betting round.
 All you have to do is look for the relevant dice combination on the craps table.
-However, these single-roll bets have low return to player payout percentages, giving the house a large edge.
-These are ideal for players who just want to have fun and get some thrill from low-value bets.
+However, these single-roll bets have low return to player payout percentages, giving the house a huge advantage.
+These are ideal for players who just want to have fun and get a kick from making low-value bets.

 (c) Proposition Bets

-Proposition bets are a series of single-roll bets situated together on a craps table.
-Like single-roll bets, they come with unfavorable house edges, so craps experts don’t recommend proposition bets.
-They may help spice up your gambling experience, however, as you wait for your main bets to come up.
+Proposition bets are a series of single-roll bets placed together on a craps table.
+Similar to single-roll bets, they come with unfavorable house advantages, so craps experts don’t recommend placing proposition bets.
+They may help make your gambling experience more exciting, however, as you wait for your main bets to come up.

 Any Craps: This is a 3-way single-roll bet that wins if the shooter rolls any craps (namely numbers 12, 3 or 2).
-It pays 7:1.
+The odds are 7:1.

-Three: Also called Ace Deuce, this pays 15 to 1 if the shooter rolls a 3.
+Three: Also known as Ace Deuce, this pays 15 to 1 if the shooter rolls a 3.

 Big Red: Also known as Any 7, this pays 4 to 1 if the shooter rolls a 7.